maierav/sensation/intro.md

 (2) Means that a statement cannot be both true and false within the same context.
 (3) Means that a statement must be either true or false.

 Another interesting discovery in the history of logic is that the 3. law might not be needed (the result is called _intuitonistic logic_).
-And there are also attempts (hotly debated) about dropping one or more of the other laws.
+And there are also attempts (hotly debated) about dropping one or more of the other laws [^6].
 But for most applications of logic, such as in the overwhelming majority of mathematics, _classical logic_ is all and everything that is needed (which gained these three rules "the laws of thought").

+[^6]: The debate surrounding so-called _paraconsistent logic_, which denies the law of non-contradiction can sometimes cause confusion.
+It is important to note that paraconsistent logic is _indistinguishable_ from classical logic and fully coherent _most of the time_.
+The only difference between logics that apply the law of the of non-contradiction and logical systems that allow for contradiction is when we encounter a _paradox_, such as when a liar states that they are a liar.
+In these cases, a paraconsistent logician "allows" for the paradox while a classical logician aims for different solutions.
+These are just rare edge cases, of course, and for most statements of logic, both sides agree that classical logic - akin to using all three laws - rules.
+We thus can safely proceed on the grounds of classical logic.

 ### Explanatory Success of Science